Aathee1103/ExperimentalRoboticsAssignment2/README.md

 - The above image shows how the robot model is built.the robot has 2 wheels which is a continuous joint which is controlled with differentia drive controller.it has also a robotic arm which includes a base with continuous join,two revolute joint,one fixed joint and one prismatic joint.the robot description is done in the robot_urdf folder which consists of two files **robot4.xacro** and **robot4.gazebo** where the links,joint and controlled have been mentioned.
 - Acamera is attached in the prismatic joint to scan the the aruco markers which is done with the help of **aruco ros** package,where marker publisher node publishes atandard message of topic named as **/scan_marker** and the finite state machine subcribes to the publisher to get the semantic infromation of the map by calling the **marker_server** service node.
 - Same planners and controller action servers are used which has been already used in the first asssignment.additionally move_base is used in this assignment.
+- The move_base and gmapping packages takes the parameters inputs from param folder where all yaml file corresponds to each specific behavious.
 # 2.Scanning aruco markers:
 ![Scanning_marker](https://user-images.githubusercontent.com/80621864/210329002-6ae2f9cb-6f9e-43e7-9bef-7d61fc5bf4fa.gif)
 - The video shows how the robotic arm is used to scan the markers with the help of robotic arm.the robotic arm is rotated by publishing to the topic **/robot4/joint1_position_controller/command**(This command is for the joint 1,similary done for all other joints).the marker_server service is called to get the response where the detals of the rooms is provided where the marker id is the request provided.the marker pblisher node is startded using the command **rosrun aruco_ros marker_publisher /image:=/camera3/image_raw** .